canberksinangil/Vilnius-University-2017-Autumn/Coding-Theory/Homeworks/week2.sec1.5.to.1.8.md

 | 4.    | 100111            | 011001         | 5                                                     |
 | 5.    | 101000            | 011001         | 3                                                     |

-Aswer is '101000' thus it has minumum number of disagreement (*d*).
+Answer is '101000' thus it has minimum number of disagreement (*d*).

 ### Exercise 1.6.10